HHS says it will begin reforms of organ donation system after federal investigation finds ‘horrifying’ problems

 Of the 351 cases in the investigation, more than 100 had “concerning features, including 73 patients with neurological signs incompatible with organ donation,” HHS said in a news release Monday.
 At least 28 cases involved patients who may not have been deceased at the time the organ procurement process began, raising “serious ethical and legal questions.”

-Network for Hope has not responded to CNN’s request for comment, but it says on its website that it is “fully committed to transparency” and is in full compliance with all requirements of the Centers for Medicare & Medicaid Services, which regulates organ donation organizations.
+Network for Hope did not respond to CNN’s request for comment, but it says on its website that it is “fully committed to transparency” and is in full compliance with all requirements of the Centers for Medicare & Medicaid Services, which regulates organ donation organizations.
 “Our goal has always been and will remain to meet the highest ethical and medical standards in donation and transplantation.”

+CEO Barry Massa testified Tuesday that the organization got the HRSA report only a few days ago and said it is in the process of reviewing the issues cited and is addressing the agency’s concerns.

+“It is clear that the report’s allegations and contents are serious and alarming,” Massa said.
+“Patient safety is at the forefront of everything that we do.
+I want to assure the subcommittee that Network for Hope will take any appropriate action necessary to continue to implement policies and procedures, to continuously improve, and be better, and most importantly, ensure and promote patient safety.”

-The investigation found patterns such as failures to follow professional best practices, to respect family wishes, to collaborate with a patient’s primary medical team, and to recognize neurological function, suggesting “organizational dysfunction and poor quality and safety assurance culture” in the Kentucky-area organization, according to a report from the Health Resources and Services Administration.
+The investigation found patterns such as failures to follow professional best practices, to respect family wishes, to collaborate with a patient’s primary medical team and to recognize neurological function, suggesting “organizational dysfunction and poor quality and safety assurance culture” in the Kentucky-area organization, according to a report from HRSA.

 The investigation also found that the Kentucky-area organization and the Organ Procurement and Transplantation Network, which oversees the local groups, failed to “adequately recognize and respond to poor patient care and quality practices,” the report says.

-The organ procurement organization in Kentucky is one of 55 in the US, and since the federal review, the Health Resources and Services Administration said, it has received reports of “similar patterns” of high-risk procurement practices at other organizations.
+The organ procurement organization in Kentucky is one of 55 in the US, and since the federal review, HRSA said, it has received reports of “similar patterns” of high-risk procurement practices at other organizations.

+Lynch said Tuesday that the agency was undertaking investigations of cases in other parts of the country and would have an additional investigative report on patient safety in the organ donation system.

 The agency is mandating system-level changes to safeguard potential organ donors across the US and said the Kentucky-area organization needed to conduct a “full root cause analysis of its failures to follow internal protocols.”
 It also said the organization must adopt a formal procedure to halt a donation process if there are safety concerns.